 Royal Greenhouses Laeken

-The Royal Greenhouses, located in Laeken, Brussels, are a magnificent complex of greenhouses that have been a source of fascination for visitors from all over the world.
-Here are practical tips to plan ahead your visit with the family, kids-friendly restaurants and more family activities nearby.
+The Royal Greenhouses, located in Laeken, Brussels, are a magnificent greenhouse complex that has been a source of fascination for visitors from all over the world.
+Here are practical tips to plan your visit with the family, including kid-friendly restaurants and more family activities nearby.

 History